jonahlevi/jonahlevi.gihub.com/about/index.md

 <div class="row cf">
 <h3>Who We Are</h3>
 <p class="finer">Jonah Levi is a diamond supplier and wholesaler headquartered in the South of Germany, and is active in distributing exquisite, polished, natural diamonds to demanding professional clients, such as jewelery manufacturers, watch manufacturers, independent jewelery designers, and hard-asset portfolio managers.</p>
+<p>We are active globally, and have dedicated Account Managers across Europe servicing our clients in English, German, Russian, Czech, Greek, Spanish, Italian, and French. </p>
 </div>

 <div class="row cf">
 <h3>What We Do</h3>
-<p class="finer">We service our clients with a continuous and rich assortment of the finest, loose, <a target="blank_" href="http://www.gia.edu/">GIA-certified</a> diamonds, ranging from .3 points up to 20 carats.
-On some occasions, we also offer high-quality non-certified diamonds in the range of .01 points up to 3 carats&mdash;always yielding best value for our clients due to our extensive private network of clients and direct contact to diamond bourses.</p>
+<p class="finer">We service our clients with a continuous and rich assortment of the finest, loose, <a target="blank_" href="http://www.gia.edu/">GIA-certified</a> diamonds, ranging from quarter-pointers up to 100 carats.
+On some occasions, we also offer high-quality non-certified diamonds in the range of 1 points up to 3 carats&mdash;always yielding best value for our clients due to our extensive private network of clients and direct contact to diamond bourses.</p>
 </div>

 <div class="row cf">
 <h3>Where We Are Going</h3>
 <p class="finer">Our direct contacts to high-grade manufactures and our private network of clients, allow us to provide exceptional prices and long term supply arrangements for key accounts.
 On these grounds, we will continue to expand our operations internationally.
-Currently, we are building a branch in Indonesia to serve our Asian clientel and will expand our operations globally as well as vertically, in order to serve end-clients with custom made jewelry.</p>
+Currently, we are hiring local business developers and account managers for Italy, France, Spain, and the USA. if you are as excited about diamonds as we are you should have a look at our <a href="{{ site.baseurl }}careers">vacancies</a>.</p>
 </div>

 </div>